sourav-ndx/k8s-kubeadm-gcp/docs/cluster-upgrade-explained.md

-# Kubernetes Cluster Upgrade — Layman's Guide
+# Kubernetes Cluster Upgrade — Easy's Everyday Guide
 ## Upgrading from v1.28 to v1.29 using kubeadm

 This document explains the upgrade process in plain English — what each step does, why it exists, and what breaks if you skip it.
 Based on a real upgrade performed on this cluster.